 Commercial revenue recognition also involves significant estimating risks.
 With many larger commercial insurers, the Company has several different contracts and payment arrangements, and these contracts often include only a subset of the Company's centers.
+Some of our commercial revenue contracts are also subject to certain quality or performance adjustments.
 In certain circumstances, it may not be possible to determine which contract, if any, should be applied prior to billing.
 In addition, for services provided by non-contracted centers, final collection may require specific negotiation of a payment amount, typically at a significant discount from the Company's usual and customary rates.